Benefits of Digital Learning

 Last week, I gave my first talk in German.
 It was about learning languages in a digital world.
 The conference went well because I:

 - (almost) overcame the fear of speaking German in front of an audience (just a side note - my mother tongue is Croatian, and I speak English.
-German is by far my weakest language) and
+German is by far my weakest language)

 - learned something new about digital media.